Best foods to eat while taking Ozempic

 Whole fruit

-Over the years, the fruit has sometimes been called “bad” for health because they naturally contain sugar.
-But a 2016 study found including fruits in a balanced diet helps support weight loss and healthy weight maintenance.
-However, consuming fruit juice or fruit packaged with added sugar may not be as helpful.
-Both types provide more sugar that may negatively impact blood sugar levels.
+Over the years, fruits have sometimes been called “bad” for health because they naturally contain sugar, but a 2016 study found that including whole fruits in a balanced diet helps support weight loss and healthy weight maintenance.
+People with diabetes should consider food’s glycemic index to prevent blood sugar spikes.
+Some fruits (like apples, berries, peaches, and plums) have a naturally lower glycemic index, making them less likely to cause a blood sugar spike.
+However, fruit juice or fruit packaged with added sugar will have a higher glycemic index and potentially negatively impact blood sugar levels and weight loss goals.

 Here are a few types of fruit that could be included: